dstchen/saved-search-watcher/README.md

-Using a search template, the `toJson` Mustache template tag, the search `meta` attribute, and a Saved Search, a Watcher can be implemented which will use the Apache Lucene style query from the Saved Search.
+Using a search template, the `toJson` Mustache template tag, the search `meta` attribute, and a Saved Search, a Watcher can be implemented which will use the Apache Lucene style query from a Saved Search.

 This repository provides a concreate example of this method.